About The Developer

 When will construction be completed?

-For a wind farm of this size, the construction period typically lasts around 12 months.
+For a wind farm of this size, the construction period typically lasts around 12 to 15 months.

 Will the project be noisy?